 What Was Club Penguin?

 Club Penguin was a massively multiplayer online game (MMO) where users played as penguins.
-A player’s character could then play different games, enter a (chat) room, and even adopt pets (called puffles).
+A player’s character could then engage in different games, enter a (chat) room, and even adopt pets (called puffles).

 The game was aimed at a younger audience, namely children aged 6 to 14.
-However, older players were not restricted from accessing the game.
+However, older players were not restricted from accessing it as well.

 Players could, furthermore, customize their penguin characters.
 For instance, the game allowed you to purchase add-on clothing to alter a penguin’s appearance.